mmuratarat/mmuratarat.github.io/_pages/faq.md

   \text{F1 Score} = \left(\frac{2}{Recall^{-1} + Precision^{-1}} \right)= \frac{ 2 \times Recall \times Precision}{Recall + Precision}
   $$

   It is difficult to compare two models with low precision and high recall or vice versa.
 So, in order to make them comparable, we use F1 Score.
 F1 Score helps to measure Recall and Precision at the same time.
-It is needed when you want to seek a balance between Precision and Recall
+It is needed when you want to seek a balance between Precision and Recall.

   Note that Precision, Recall and F1 scores are mostly used when the costs of having a misclassified actual positive (or false negative) is very high.
 For example, positive is actually someone who is sick and carrying a virus that can spread very quickly?
 Or the positive case represents a fraud case?
 Or the positive represents a terrorist that the model says its a non-terrorist?